thomasgtaylor/how.wtf/content/post/2023-11-17-a-simple-guide-for-hosting-llms-locally.md

 docker compose up -d --pull always
 ```

-This may take a few minutes since the docker image was greater than 5GB.
+This may take a few minutes since the docker image was greater than 5 GB.

 ### Invoke the LocalAI endpoint